NCAR/DART/docs/pages/Getting_Started.md

 use the Lorenz 63 model as a test, run ```./quickbuild.csh -mpi```.
 It will build filter and any other MPI-capable executables with MPI.

-:warning: *WARNING*: The *mpif90* command you use must have been built with the same version of the compiler and netCDF you are using.
+:warning: *WARNING*: The underlying compiler used by *mpif90* must match the same compiler that you use for DART and netCDF.

 If any of these steps fail or you don't know how to do them, you can see much more detailed instructions in the next section that hopefully